jgraley/cotest/coroutines/docs/getting-started.md

 # TODO
- - section on RandomPointOnCircle which demonstrates GetArg<>()
- - section on MultiLaunch which demonstrates _FROM etc
- - trouble in SquareFlexibleCase - it's going to ACCEPT whatever mock call it sees at the top of the loop body as long as it's on mock_turtle.
-But later we introduce InkCheck() and want these calls dropped.
-Not wanting full server style, what to do?
-I think NEXT_EVENT() needs to go back to its roots as a PEEK() - like operation.
-We should be able to do NEXT_EVENT() any number of times and get the same event until we DROP, ACCEPT or IS_RETURN it.
-Thus we could use NEXT_EVENT() before WAIT_FOR_CALL() as a "pre-filter".
-The WAIT_FOR_CALL()s are now fully filtering again.
+ - Trouble in SquareFlexibleCase - see issue #12
    - Then, since this is the best way to deal with InkCheck(), give this example first (i.e. `EXPECT(InkCheck); WATCH_CALL();`) and then the other way around (`WATCH_CALL(); EXPECT(InkCheck);`) as an alternative.
+ - This doc needs an "info box" to explain the difference between: exterior filtering, interior filtering and just accepting every call and checking it.
+It should define "see" and "seen" in Cotest terminology.
+ - We can leave the actual contents of the WAIT_X() mecros to the server style doc, however.

+### Remaining sections
+ - Section on RandomPointOnCircle which demonstrates GetArg<>()
+ - Section on MultiLaunch which demonstrates _FROM etc
+ - We should finish by discussing the mutex example and then linking to it.